kristosb/nordic-hud/README.md

 The output will be stored in the ``_build_sphinx`` folder.
 You may check for other output formats other than HTML by running ``make help``.

+For deployment make sure the branch is allowed to deploy to pages in github settings/environments (add your branch in there)